Biography and Influences

 Perspective on Roles within the Education Framework

 Students: The greatest ability students can demonstrate in the classroom is self-analysis via reflection.
-As a student recognizes the gaps in his or her learning, that student can then begin to develop abilities to fill in those gaps.
+As a student recognizes the gaps in his or her learning, or the reason that a previous attempt failed to meet expectations, then that student can develop abilities to fill in those gaps.

 Teachers: These classroom leaders, or lead learners (thanks, Sheryl Nussbaum-Beach), are a vital component in this process; they exist to galvanize learning.
 No one should have to experience a content-driven classroom in primary or secondary learning.
 However, content must form the foundation on which learning occurs.
 A teacher must learn what his or her students need to improve understanding.
-This requires reflection and analysis on how to deliver content, on student development, and on ways to maximize the two.
+This requires reflection and analysis on how to deliver dynamic, engaging content and on maximizing student personal and academic development.

-Families: Learning to learn is not a skill that a students will gain by going to school.
+Families: Learning to learn is not a skill that students will gain by going to school.
 Learning is an ability that students must practice; however, this practice must be facilitated throughout the day.
 Home is a time to debrief and relax; but, home is also a place to do homework (yes, I believe in homework as a means to reflect on the day’s learning).
 Thomas Jefferson spent almost every waking hour of the day learning, analyzing, and thinking.
-Not all of us are self-driven as he; however, we all value the world he helped create for every American.
-I want to build this same potential into every student I encounter.
+Not all of us are self-driven as he was; however, we all value the intellectually stimulated world he helped create.
+While his practices with slavery are abhorrent, we cannot deny the innovative lens through which he taught us to view life.
+I want to build this same innovative potential into every student I encounter.
 I need parents to help me accomplish this goal.

 Administrators: This is the tie that binds.
 I do not wish for a dictatorship in the front office; however, I understand now more than ever that big decisions must be made to direct the event of learning.
 The success of an administrator is evident in his teachers following a vision because of the trust that leader has instilled in the faculty.
-This is a daily effort of observation, support, kleenex, and accolades.
+This is a daily effort of observation, selfless support, a full box of kleenex, and a determination to provide authentic accolades to the teams who strive to enact the vision I set.